hieblmi/lntop/README.md

 # It is possible to add, remove and order columns of the
 # table with the array columns.
 The available values are:
 columns = [
 	"STATUS",        # status of the channel
 	"ALIAS",         # alias of the channel node
 	"GAUGE",         # ascii bar with percent local/capacity "LOCAL",         # the local amount of the channel "REMOTE",        # the remote amount of the channel
 	#"BASE_OUT"      # the outgoing base fee of the channel
 	#"RATE_OUT"      # the outgoing fee rate in ppm of the channel
-	#"BASE_IN"    # the incoming base fee of the channel
+	#"BASE_IN"       # the remote peer's base fee for routing TO you
-	#"RATE_IN"    # the incoming fee rate in ppm of the channel
+	#"RATE_IN"       # the remote peer's fee rate for routing TO you
+	#"INBOUND_BASE"  # YOUR inbound base fee (LND 0.18+, can be negative)
+	#"INBOUND_RATE"  # YOUR inbound fee rate (LND 0.18+, can be negative)
 	"CAP",           # the total capacity of the channel "SENT",          # the total amount sent
 	"RECEIVED",      # the total amount received
 	"HTLC",          # the number of pending HTLC "UNSETTLED",     # the amount unsettled in the channel "CFEE",          # the commit fee
 	"LAST UPDATE",   # last update of the channel
 	# "AGE",         # approximate channel age
 	"PRIVATE",       # true if channel is private
 	"ID",            # the id of the channel
 	# "SCID",        # short channel id (BxTxO formatted)
 	# "NUPD",        # number of channel updates
 ]

 [views.channels.options]